braidchat/braidbot/README.md

 Create a new project `raco pkg new mycoolbot`

-Add dependency to `info.rkt` `"https://github.com/braidchat/braidbot.git#v1.0"
+Add dependency to `info.rkt` `"https://github.com/braidchat/braidbot.git#v1.1"

-Edit `mycoolbot.rkt`.
+Edit `main.rkt`.

 ## Deploying Your Bot

-Once you have your bot ready, you can create an executable using `raco exe mycoolbot.rkt`.
+Once you have your bot ready, you can create an executable using `raco exe main.rkt -o mycoolbot`.

 Then to create a standalone executable, with the libraries bundled in, use `raco distribute`, like: